4th Dimension Quick Cabin Build

 About the Site

-Rosewater Ranch sits on 140 acres of high desert steppe and coniferous forest 30 minutes north of Reno, NV.
+Rosewater Ranch sits on 130 acres of high desert steppe and coniferous forest 30 minutes north of Reno, NV.
 It features applied permaculture principles, organic gardens, dairy goats, a mushroom business, a small community, Prema Farm, and a cob cabin from our 2021 workshop.
 The property has a swimming pond (assuming there’s plentiful winter precipitation), borders expansive national forest with miles of trails, and offers stunning vistas and sunsets.

 Lodging and Food

 Campsites, van and RV sites are available at the site and are included with the workshop.
 Guests are welcome to arrive during the afternoon of Saturday, June 28th.
 Class ends the afternoon of Friday, July 4th.
+Hot showers are on-site.

 Delicious home-cooked meals, coffee and tea are provided and will be vegetarian with occasional meat options.